Home range estimation under a restricted sampling scheme: Some Preliminaries

 \subsection{A brief outline of our theoretical results}

-\begin{itemize} \item We prove that any set containing the trajectory of the on-off model (that is, the times at which the GPS is on) is a consistent estimator, in Hausdorff distance, of the home range and show the improvement we can attain with the proposed new model in Theorem \ref{onof}. \item However, this is not the case if we want to estimate the set with respect to the distance in measure (w.r.t.
+We prove that any set $S_T^{ON} \subset B(S,\eps_T)$ for $\eps_T \to 0$ containing the trajectory of the on--off model (that is, the locations at which the GPS is on) is a consistent estimator, in the Hausdorff distance, of the home-range.

+However, this is not the case if we want to estimate the set with respect to the distance in measure (w.r.t.
 Lebesgue measure).
-In this case, we propose to use the $r$-convex hull of the same trajectory of the on-off model.
-When $S$ is $r$-convex, a natural estimator of $S$ from a random sample $\mathcal{X}_n$ of points (drawn from a distribution with support $S$) is $C_r(\mathcal{X}_n)$.
-See, for instance, \cite{rodriguez:07,pateiro:09}.
-We show the convergence in the Hausdorff metric, while the convergence in measure is derived from Corollary \ref{coro} as mentioned in Remark \ref{rem2}.
+In this case, we propose using the $r$-convex hull of the same trajectory of the on--off model.
+When $S$ is $r$-convex, a natural estimator of $S$ from a random sample $\aleph_n$ of points (drawn from a distribution with support $S$) is $C_r(\aleph_n)$, \citep{rodriguez:07,pateiro09}.
+We show its convergence in the Hausdorff metric, while the convergence in measure is derived from Corollary \ref{coro}, as mentioned in Remark \ref{rem2}.

-\item In order to estimate the core area (as a level set of the stationary density) and the drift component of the stochastic differential equation (\ref{sde}), we prove the uniform convergence of a kernel estimator of the stationary density, and derive estimators of the level sets in Theorem \ref{teo:levels}. \item An estimator of the the drift component is derived from the kernel density estimator by using Green’s formula. \item In all cases we get almost sure convergence rates.
+In order to estimate the core-area and the drift component of the stochastic differential equation (\ref{sde}), we prove the uniform convergence of a kernel estimator of the stationary density, and derive estimators of the level sets in Theorem \ref{teo:levels}.